Limitations for Quantum Algorithms to Solve Turbulent and Chaotic Systems: Proof of tight lower bound

-after simulated time $T = O(\log(1/\varepsilon))$.
-As trace distance is non-increasing under quantum operations, sufficient number of copies of the two states must be provided to the quantum algorithm.
-From $\Vert |\psi(0)\rangle^{\otimes k} - |\phi(0)\rangle^{\otimes k}\Vert_{\textrm{tr}} \le \sqrt{2 k \varepsilon}$, we require $k > 1/(10\varepsilon)$ queries to give a separation of $1/\sqrt{5}$.
-Since $\varepsilon$ is exponentially small in integration time $T$, simulating up to $T$ requires a number of queries exponential in $T$. \end{proof} In the following, we use Lemmas~\ref{lemma:helstrom_bound} and~\ref{lemma:time_to_reduce_overlap} to prove that for $R \geq 1$ there is a nonlinear differential equation that cannot be solved efficiently by any quantum algorithm.
+In the following, we use Lemmas~\ref{lemma:helstrom_bound} and~\ref{lemma:time_to_reduce_overlap} to prove that for $R \geq 1$ there is a nonlinear differential equation that cannot be solved efficiently by any quantum algorithm.
 Unlike the proof of Lemma 7 in Ref.~\cite{liu_efficient_2021}, which uses uncoupled differential equations, in Theorem~\ref{theorem:R_greater_than_1} we use two coupled differential equations to prove the worst-case lower bound. \begin{theorem} There is a nonlinear ODE with $R\geq 1$, as defined in Eq.~\eqref{eq:R_definition}, such that any bounded-error quantum algorithm that gives a quantum state with amplitudes proportional to the solution vector must have complexity exponential in integration time. \end{theorem} \begin{proof} We define a coupled differential equation with solution vector $\bm{u}(t) = (u_1(t), u_2(t))^\intercal$,

 The general solution is